 - Navigate to

-main()or the entry point. - Identify the high-level structure: initialization, main logic loop, cleanup.
+main()or the entry point. - Identify the high-level structure: initialization, main loop, cleanup.

-- Name functions and variables as you understand them.
+- Rename functions and variables as you figure them out.

-- Set up a safe analysis environment (VM snapshot, network isolation or FakeNet).
+- Set up a safe environment — VM snapshot, network isolation or FakeNet.

 - Open the binary in a debugger (x64dbg, GDB).